Peter Hummelgaard

 Peter Hummelgaard Thomsen (born 17 January 1983) is a Danish writer and politician, who is a member of the Folketing for the Social Democrats political party.
-He was the Minister for Employment from 2019 to 2022, and has been the Minister of Justice since 2022.
+He was the Minister for Employment from 2019 to 2022, the Minister of Justice from 2022 to 2026 and Minister of Finance since 2026.
 He was elected into parliament in the 2015 Danish general election.
 He is a chief architect of the Regulation to Prevent and Combat Child Sexual Abuse (Chat Control) proposal.

 Background

 Hummelgaard was born in Tårnby to Jan Thomsen and Susanne Pedersen.